 Drawing on an extensive body of data, the CFPB has shown that the median payday loan carries an effective annual interest rate of 322%, while 80% of loans are rolled over or followed by another loan within 14 days.
-These reports laid the groundwork for rules to end the abuses of ultra-high-interest debt-trap loans, which is the Bureau is currently working on.
-In the meantime, the Bureau has taken enforcement actions against two big payday lenders - Cash America for overcharging servicemembers, and ACE Cash Express for illegal debt-collection practices.
+Through its reports, the Bureau has laid the groundwork for rules that could end the abuses of ultra-high-interest debt-trap loans.
+In the meantime, the bureau has taken enforcement actions against two big payday lenders - Cash America for overcharging servicemembers, and ACE Cash Express for illegal debt-collection practices.

-5. Working to ensure fair and equal access to credit in the auto lending market

-In December 2013, the CFPB ordered Ally Financial Inc. and Ally Bank to pay \$80 million in damages to consumers who had been overcharged through an illegal markup policy.
+5. Working to ensure fair and equal access to credit in the auto lending market In December 2013, the CFPB ordered Ally Financial Inc. and Ally Bank to pay \$80 million in damages to consumers who had been overcharged through an illegal markup policy.
 Working with the Department of Justice, the Consumer Bureau found that more than 235,000 borrowers of color had been hit with higher interest rates on auto loans between 2011 and 2013.